Aquamarine | Connections: How colour interacts with the wider world

 ⎯⎯ Homeric Hymn to Aphrodite, Demetrios Chalkokondyles, 1488.

 We begin on the first floor of the Uffizi Gallery in Florence.
 A goddess balances on a scallop shell, radiantly naked, wisps of copper hair floating like tentacles.
 The shell drifts on a sea of aquamarine, pushed by the breath of Zephyros towards a young maiden on the shore, waiting to wrap her in sumptuous cloth.
-This is the birth of Venus, also called Aphrodite, the goddess of love, beauty and sexual pleasure, as imagined by Sandro Botticelli.
+This is the birth of Venus, also called Aphrodite, the goddess of love, beauty and sexual pleasure, as imagined by Sandro Botticelli in the 1480s.

 Birth of Venus, Sandro Botticelli, 1482-1485 © Public Domain